 The Board of Directors of the Bank is led by a President Director, which is independent of the controlling shareholder.
 The BoD comprises of nine Directors, all of whom are domiciled in Indonesia.
-All recommendations by the BoC pertaining to the replacement/ appointment of a BoD member are submitted for the approval of the General Meeting of Shareholders, with due consideration of the recommendation of the Remuneration and Nomination Committee.
+All recommendations by the BoC pertaining to the replacement/ appointment of a BoD member are submitted for the approval of the General Meeting of Shareholders, with consideration recommendation of Remuneration and Nomination Committee.

 All BoD members have more than five years of experience in the banking industry as an executive officers and posses expertise in the banking operation.
-All BoD members have fulfilled the requirements of the fit and proper test.
+All BoD members have fulfilled requirements of the proper test.
 Members of the BoD do not delegate their authorities to other parties that may result in a transfer of roles and responsibilities.
 Members of the BoD do not hold concurrent positions as the Commissioner, Director, or executive of another bank, company or institution, with the exception of undertaking a supervisory role as a BoC member in a non-bank subsidiary company of the Bank.